paszu/3DSRepo/Part-4-(Getting-the-OTP).md

 31. **RedNAND will be bricked by the downgrade on New 3DS (not on Old 3DS), but you will no longer be able to get into it on either since no current CFW can boot a 2.1.0 RedNAND (a black screen when you try to load RedNAND is normal)**
 32. Reboot into SysNAND, then get into the Homebrew Launcher through the entrypoint of your choice
 33. Open OTPHelper
-33. Select "One Click Setup" and confirm.
+33. Select "One Click Setup" and confirm (you do not need to do an extra backup if asked, but you should make sure that you have copied the backup you made earlier to your computer as you **will** need it later).
 This can take a while.
 **(If this fails or gives you an error do NOT continue or you may BRICK; you should [follow this troubleshooting guide](https://github.com/Plailect/Guide/wiki/Troubleshooting#ts_otphelper_verify_fail))**
 35. Cross your fingers
 36. Reboot